Use Oracle VirtualBox on Oracle Linux

 open vnc

-The install will take a few minutes.
+The installation will take a few minutes.

 open vnc